boppetson/personal-website/content/posts/2021-11-16-redesigning-my-colleges-covid-testing-process.md

 ## How might we encourage more students to make appointments?

 Since I’m a user, I had a pretty good guess as to what the main problems were.
-The patient form sucked and many steps in the process were unnecessarily time-consuming.
+The patient form was tedious and many steps in the process weren't clear enough.

 To learn what parts of the process were most painful for everyone, not just myself, I talked to 12 other students about their experiences.
-Everyone agreed, the process sucks.
+Everyone agreed that the process sucks and I was able to learn a little bit more about why it sucked from each person.

-Apparently, it sucks so much for some of them that they skip the process altogether!
-I was not aware that this was even an option.
-According to all instructions from the health center, you are supposed to take make an appointment before coming in so that’s what I have always done.
-Other students found the process painful enough to skip it in the face of signs telling them not to.
+One of my biggest discoveries was that people skip the appointment-making process altogether!
+I didn't realize this was even an option.
+According to all instructions from the health center, you are *supposed* to make an appointment before coming in.
+Other students found the process painful enough to skip it in the face of signs telling them not to!
 As I learned from the health center staff, this wasn’t a good outcome since it frequently left them understaffed and stressed out.

 I initially considered making appointments mandatory as a solution, but my conversation with the medical staff manager made that seem like a bad idea.
 They care a lot about students’ wellbeing and want those who need a test NOW to be able to get one.
 Forcing covid-stressed students to make an appointment isn’t something they want to do.

-To better understand the experiences of students at each step, I made a journey map.
+To better understand the experiences of students at each step, I created a journey map.
+I made sure to include the in-person parts of the process (physically going in to get tested) so I would get a full picture of the process, start to finish.
+Using it helped me identify where the biggest problems were and thus, where I should focus my attention in my design.

 ![Journey map of a student's experience with the Covid testing process, start to finish](/media/journey-map.png "Journey map of a student's experience with the Covid testing process, start to finish")